Table of Contents

 Most modern flashlights use lumen rating to describe their light capacity.
 Comparing a flashlight or spotlight rated in lumens with one rated with candlepower/candela is difficult.
 If all else fails, you just have to turn them both on and figure out for yourself!

 This is a common feature for flashlights, headlamps, and spotlights.
-It describes the maximum distance the beam of light from a spotlight can reach and illuminate.
-Modern LED spotlights can throw a bright beam of light across hundreds of yards.
+It describes the maximum distance the beam of light can reach and illuminate.
+Modern LED flashlights can throw a bright beam of light across hundreds of yards.
 Typically, anywhere from 100-300 yards can be considered a decent average.

-High capacity batteries will obviously deliver longer run times, but on the downside, they will weight the spotlight down.
+High capacity battery will obviously deliver longer run times, but the downside will be its weight.
 The run time is also determined by the brightness setting used.
 With high setting, most spotlights deliver between 1-3 hours of run time, while low beam run times can be anywhere from 7-14 hours or longer.

-This is a very important feature for a hunting spotlight.
+Water resistance is a very important feature.
 Any electrical device designed for outdoor use must have an IPX rating.
-The best hunting spotlights are 100% waterproof and can survive going underwater.
+The best spotlights for hunting are 100% waterproof and can survive going underwater.
 But the majority of models come with a basic water resistance rating, which allows them to survive some exposure to water.

 It is always better to look for spotlights with at least two different modes: a high and low mode.
-Those that lack this basic feature tend to be one trick ponies: you cannot increase their runtimes at all.
+Those that lack this basic feature tend to be one trick ponies: you cannot increase their run time at all.
 If you want to conserve power, you will have to switch them off.
-But in the case of spotlights with a low beam, you can increase the runtime and still get basic illumination.
+But in the case of lights with a low beam, you can increase the run time or its battery lifespan and still get basic illumination.
 In emergency situations, this can be a lifesaver.

 The best option for durability is often a metallic casing, usually made of aluminum.
-But most affordable hunting spotlight manufacturers opt for high-density plastics to keep the weight and costs down.
+But most affordable manufacturers opt for high-density plastics to keep the weight and costs down.